apredeus/multi-bacpipe/tutorial/TUTORIAL.md

 ## Which mode to use?

 If you have RNA-seq experiments done in 1 strain, or strains that differ by a mutation/gene deletion/plasmid, use `--simple` with the reference that includes all elements of interest (e.g. if strains differ by a plasmid, make sure the plasmid is included in your reference sequence).
 If your strains differ substantially (e.g. multiple prophages and plasmids), use `--multi` mode.
+Both workflows require at least one well-annotated reference strain, and work best with complete genome assemblies (i.e. full assembled chromosomes, and not contigs).

+## Installation

+Before starting this tutorial, install `bacpipe` and all dependencies as described [here](https://github.com/apredeus/multi-bacpipe#installation-and-dependencies).

 ## Single-strain ("simple") workflow
 ### Downloading the necessary files

 In order to illustrate the processing of RNA-seq using `--simple` workflow, we will use the dataset [GSE50184](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50184), studying the influence of *misR* regulon in *Neisseria gonorrhoeae*.
-The dataset consists of 6 samples - 3 replicates of the wildtype and *misR* knockout.
+The dataset consists of 6 samples - 3 replicates each of the wildtype and *misR* knockout.

 First of all, let's choose a directory with plenty of space and enter it.